Energy recovery twin linear $e^+e^-$, $e^-e^-$ colliders (ERLC ) with high luminosities and accelerating gradients: Introduction

+In our previous article~\cite{Telnov-erlc} a relatively low accelerating gradient of $G$\,=\,20 MeV/m was assumed.
+This might be perceived as a disadvantage, given that the ILC aims for approximately 35 MeV/m.
+However, it has recently been noted that gradients can be further increased by employing traveling wave (TW) structures instead of standing wave (SW) ones~\cite{Belomestnykh}.
+This approach could potentially enable gradients of 70 (Nb) to 100 (Nb$_3$Sn) MeV/m, though the technology is still in development.

+The ERLC design requires a very rapid energy flow between the parallel linacs; this process is inherently facilitated by traveling wave acceleration.
+Consequently, this scheme is naturally suited for achieving such high accelerating gradients~\cite{Belomestnykh,Yokoya}.
+A possible configuration of twin ERLC TW cavities is shown in Fig.~\ref{cavity-1}.
+However, coupling the linacs with a single waveguide introduces an asymmetry in the RF field, creating a transverse force on the $e^+/e^-$ beams.
+To eliminate this effect, energy can be transferred through symmetric waveguide pairs directed upward and downward, as illustrated in Fig.~\ref{cavity-2}.

-In this article, I want to draw your attention to the fact that ERLC collider can also work at high gradients, and the luminosity does not depend on the accelerating gradient (at the same total power), but only slightly changes due to the dependence of the quality factor on the gradient: $ L \propto \sqrt{Q}$.
-Also, the case of \emem ERLC is considered.
-Such an \emem\ collider is much simpler than \epem, because beam recirculation is not required, and the luminosity higher than in \emem collisons can be reached.
+In this paper, we demonstrate that the ERLC collider is also compatible with high accelerating gradients.
+In pulsed mode, the luminosity is independent of the gradient for a fixed total power, varying only slightly due to the dependence of the cavity quality factor $Q_0$ on the gradient $G$.
+We also present, for the first time, a study of the \emem ERLC configuration.
+Such an \emem collider is significantly simpler than the \epem version, as it does not require beam recirculation and can achieve higher luminosity.
+Finally, we show that both \epem and \emem ERLC colliders can operate in continuous-wave (CW) mode at $2E_0$\,=\,250--500 GeV, reaching luminosities above $10^{36}$\cms by utilizing Nb$_3$Sn and TW RF structures.